Checkpoint Docs

 env:

-If you didn't provide Cloudflare credentials during setup, add CLOUDFLARE_API_TOKEN and CLOUDFLARE_ACCOUNT_ID to your repository's Settings → Secrets and variables → Actions.
+If you didn't provide a Cloudflare token during setup, add CLOUDFLARE_API_TOKEN to your repository's Settings → Secrets and variables → Actions.

 Self-Host (BYOK)